ngneat/query/README.md

 ## Devtools

 Install the `@ngneat/query-devtools` package.
-Lazy load and use it only in `develpoment` enviroment:
+Lazy load and use it only in `development` environment:

 ```ts
 import { ENVIRONMENT_INITIALIZER } from '@angular/core';